 The Science of Fun in Learning

-- In her book, neurologist Judy Willis showed how fun experiences increase levels of dopamine, endorphins, and oxygen.
-These hormones are all important for successful learning.
+In her book, neurologist Judy Willis showed how fun experiences increase levels of dopamine and endorphins in our brain.
+These hormones are important for successful learning.

 Why Is Fun In Learning Important?

-Life without laughter, entertainment and fun would be grey and downright dull.
+A life without laughter, entertainment and fun would be downright dull.
 And we can all agree that life’s too short for boring!
 As such, it only makes sense to ensure your organisation has room for excitement.

 Fun at work can take many forms.
-So, let’s explore some of the ways a little fun can make a big difference.
+Let’s explore some of the ways a little fun can make a big difference.

 1. Skyrocket Your Learners’ Productivity